DavidJohnGee/devops/readme.md

 ####Code quality

 This comes with the CRAPL license.
-Also, it's PEP8 and PEP257 compliant
+Also, it's PEP8 and PEP257 compliant.